PLATE 03 — POSOLOGIA

 CJC-1295 and Ipamorelin Half-Life

-CJC-1295 without DAC approximates the pharmacokinetic profile of native GRF(1-29), which has a plasma half-life below 10–13 minutes due to rapid DPP-IV N-terminal cleavage.[16]
-CJC-1295 with the DAC albumin-bioconjugation modification has a plasma half-life of approximately 6–8 days in humans, confirmed by the sustained IGF-1 elevation persisting beyond 14 days from a single dose[1] and by plasma detection beyond 72 hours post-single-subcutaneous-dose in rats.[2]
+CJC-1295 without DAC approximates the pharmacokinetic profile of native GRF(1-29), which has a plasma half-life below 10–13 minutes due to rapid DPP-IV N-terminal cleavage [16].
+CJC-1295 with the DAC albumin-bioconjugation modification has a plasma half-life of approximately 6–8 days in humans, confirmed by the sustained IGF-1 elevation persisting beyond 14 days from a single dose in human Phase I/II-context data [1] and by plasma detection beyond 72 hours post-single-subcutaneous-dose in rats [2].

 Injection Frequency in Study Protocols

 Research protocols vary by compound form and study objective.
-CJC-1295 with DAC has been studied at once-weekly or less frequent dosing intervals in human Phase I/II-context studies, consistent with its multi-day half-life.[1]
-CJC-1295 without DAC has been proposed in research settings at once-to-twice daily subcutaneous injection based on its shorter half-life approximating native GRF(1-29), though published data for this frequency in human subjects are limited.
+CJC-1295 with DAC has been studied at once-weekly or less frequent dosing intervals in human Phase I/II-context studies, consistent with its multi-day half-life [1].
+CJC-1295 without DAC has been proposed in research settings at once-to-twice daily subcutaneous injection based on its shorter half-life approximating native GRF(1-29), though published data for this dosing frequency in human subjects are limited.

-Ipamorelin has been studied at 1–3 daily doses in animal models: three-times-daily subcutaneous injection was the primary protocol in the bone formation and glucocorticoid-counteraction studies,[8] and four-times-daily IV dosing was used in GI motility protocols.[10]
-Human combination injection frequency protocols have not been published in peer-reviewed literature.
+Ipamorelin has been studied at 1–3 daily doses in animal models: three-times-daily subcutaneous injection was the primary protocol in the bone formation and glucocorticoid-counteraction studies [8], and four-times-daily IV dosing was used in GI motility protocols [10].
+How often should you inject CJC ipamorelin?
+Published preclinical protocols typically specify multiple daily ipamorelin doses given the approximately 2-hour rodent half-life, combined with less frequent CJC-1295 dosing determined by the DAC vs no-DAC form used in the study.
+Human combination protocols have not been published in peer-reviewed literature.

 Fasting State and Injection Timing in Study Protocols

-The circadian link between slow-wave sleep (SWS) and the largest endogenous GH pulse of the day is a relevant timing context.
-Ghrelin administration to human subjects (4 × 50 µg IV boluses over 3 hours) enhanced slow-wave sleep and delta-wave activity,[12] suggesting ghrelin-receptor agonism may amplify the nocturnal GH/sleep coupling.
-Timing protocols for ipamorelin specifically in human subjects have not been published.
+The circadian link between slow-wave sleep (SWS) and the largest endogenous GH pulse of the day is a relevant timing context: the peak GH pulse typically coincides with the first SWS period.
+Ghrelin administration to human subjects (4 × 50 µg IV boluses over 3 hours) enhanced slow-wave sleep and delta-wave activity [12], suggesting ghrelin-receptor agonism may amplify the nocturnal GH/sleep coupling.
+This finding — from ghrelin rather than ipamorelin directly — provides a mechanistic basis for the pre-sleep injection timing used in some research protocols, though timing protocols for ipamorelin specifically in human subjects have not been published.

 Time Course of Effects in Research Models

-CJC-1295 produced sustained GH elevations detectable within hours of injection in human Phase I/II-context trials; IGF-1 elevation was confirmed at one week post-dose.[1]
-Sustained IGF-1 elevation persisted for up to 28 days post-dose with the DAC form.
+CJC-1295 produced sustained GH elevations detectable within hours of injection in human Phase I/II-context trials; IGF-1 elevation was confirmed at one week post-dose [1].
+Sustained IGF-1 elevation persisted for up to 28 days post-dose with the DAC form based on published follow-up intervals.
 Ipamorelin's acute GH pulse peaks approximately 15–30 minutes post-injection in rodent models based on GH secretagogue pharmacodynamic literature, consistent with its ~2-hour half-life and GHS-R1a pulsatile-release mechanism.

 Reconstitution and Handling in Research Settings

 Lyophilized peptide vials are typically reconstituted with bacteriostatic water (0.9% benzyl alcohol) in research settings.
+How to reconstitute CJC-1295 ipamorelin 5mg?
 Standard reference protocols add bacteriostatic water slowly down the vial wall — not directly onto the lyophilized pellet — to avoid agitation-induced aggregation that accelerates peptide degradation.

 Reconstituted aqueous peptide solutions degrade via asparagine deamidation; degradation products may be 25–500-fold less potent than intact peptide.
-The stability literature specifies lyophilized vials stable at −20°C for months; reconstituted solutions stored at 2–8°C should be used within the window specified by peptide stability characterization data.
-Agitation accelerates aggregation.
-GRF analogs undergo DPP-IV cleavage in plasma; the DAC form was engineered specifically to resist this pathway, but reconstituted solution stability precedes in vivo metabolism.
+The stability note in the research literature specifies lyophilized vials stable at −20°C for months; reconstituted solutions stored at 2–8°C should be used within the window specified by the peptide stability characterization data.
+Agitation accelerates aggregation and should be avoided.
+GRF analogs including CJC-1295 undergo DPP-IV cleavage in plasma; the DAC form was engineered specifically to resist this pathway, but reconstituted solution stability precedes in vivo metabolism and is a handling concern independent of the DAC modification.
+CJC-1295 ipamorelin reconstitution protocols in peer-reviewed laboratory methods specify gentle mixing and cold-chain storage.